raineaeternal/ScoreRequirement/README.md

 ## 1.0.4

+* Fixed longlasting bug that disabled score submission for Accuracy regardless if the mod was active or not, if the requirement itself was active.

+## 1.0.2

 * Bugfixes & Gamemode limits
     - Tutorial broke the game with ScoreRequirement installed
     - Campaigns & CustomCampaigns support has been pulled in fear of unknown sideeffects.